-- 1. Apply methods for instructing students to use text structures and text features to assist in understanding literary and informational texts. - 2.
-Differentiate among the characteristics, features, and elements of various literary and informational texts and formats of texts for reading and writing. - 3.
-Evaluate and select appropriate texts to reflect and support the backgrounds of all learners while matching texts to student interest. - 4.
+- 1. Identify text structures and text features of literary and informational texts. - 2.
+Differentiate among the characteristics, features, and elements of various literary and informational genres and formats of texts for reading and writing. - 3.
+Evaluate and select appropriate texts to reflect and support the backgrounds of diverse learners while matching texts to student interest. - 4.
 Determine criteria for evaluating and selecting both print and nonprint texts for instructional use. - 5.
-Evaluate and select texts at appropriate grade levels and complexity for all learners using qualitative, quantitative, and student-centered components of text complexity.
+Evaluate and select texts at appropriate reading levels and text complexity for diverse learners.